PaulisMatrix/paulismatrix.github.io/content/shorts/pausing traffic and retries with Caddy.md

     }
 }
 ```
-Caddy will basically forward the request to the next available server if available and so on..
+Caddy will basically forward the request to the next available server and so on...

 Checkout more load balancing options [here](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#syntax)

-You can also swap in a new backend with [dynamic upstreams](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#dynamic-upstreams), to which Caddy will route held up as well as the new incoming requests.
+You can also swap in a new backend with [dynamic upstreams](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#dynamic-upstreams), to which Caddy will route the held up as well as the new incoming requests.

 More discussed in [this github issue](https://github.com/caddyserver/caddy/issues/4442)